ghieth98/EchoesVerse/README.md

 # EchoesVerse

-This Laravel project is an API-only social media clone, designed to provide the foundational backend functionalities for a social networking platform.
-It includes user management, post creation, like and comment functionalities, as well as basic authentication and authorization mechanisms.
+The Laravel project at hand serves as an API-only implementation, devised as part of the ALX program's graduation project.
+Its primary objective is to establish essential backend functionalities requisite for a social networking platform.
+Core features encompass user management, post generation, as well as like and comment capabilities, complemented by fundamental authentication and authorization mechanisms.

 ## Features